YorkCodeDojo/LondonUnderground/README.md

 # York Code Dojo - London Underground Map

-Tonights meeting is based around the London Undergroup Map.
-It's your groups choice what you do,  but some suggested exercises are as follows
+Tonight's meeting is based around the London Undergroup Map.
+Each group can choose what you do,  some suggested exercises are as follows:

 1. Given a station,  display the names (and lines) of all stations which are one stop away.